BobMcDear/flaim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for advancing flaim.
+about: Suggest an idea for improving flaim.
 title: "[F]"
 labels: ''
 assignees: ''